-Obama's Response To Las Vegas Shooting Is A Message From Him & Michelle
+Barack Obama Responded To The Las Vegas Shooting With A Message From Him And Michelle

 On Monday morning, Oct.
 2, former President Barack Obama responded to the shooting in Las Vegas with a tweet.
 The former president spoke up following a shooting at the south end of the Las Vegas Strip during a country music festival on Sunday night, Oct.
 1. More than 50 people died and at least 200 were injured, making this the deadliest mass shooting in modern American history.
 (Update: At least 58 people were killed and over 515 were injured in the shooting, according to Las Vegas Police Department Sheriff Joe Lombardo.
 The shooter has also been confirmed dead and is not believed to have a connection to any terrorist group.)

 Obama took to Twitter to share a message with the country from himself and Michelle Obama.
 He wrote,

 Michelle & I are praying for the victims in Las Vegas.
 Our thoughts are with their families & everyone enduring another senseless tragedy.

 The former president's use of the phrase "another senseless tragedy" speaks to a theme of his presidency.
 Obama had to make at least 17 speeches to the nation following mass shootings.
 He continually pushed Congress for stricter gun control laws, especially in the wake of the Sandy Hook Elementary School shooting in December 2012, which left 20 children and six adults dead.
 In a speech from the White House Briefing Room shortly after that shooting, Obama said,